sharma1022/InStock-Backend/README.md

 ### Feature/ GET all warehouses

--   create route for GET-warehouse-list
+-   Create route for GET-warehouse-list
+-   Create controller function to send the list of warehouses
+-   Tested API with Postman, working on my end